One of the things I have always loved is Interior Design.

 As a young girl I loved creating a new look in my bedroom regularly, using different bedspreads, curtains, lamps, throws and scatter cushions.
 Even at a tender age, my soft toys were set out about my room in a “designed” way.

-So as an adult it was no surprise I would be passionate about an interior decorating hobby.
-I love creating welcoming pictures around my home with soft furnishings, furniture placement, rugs, cushions, throws, paintings, curtains, blinds, books, flowers and any other items bringing a smile to my face.
+So, as an adult, it was no surprise that I would be passionate about an interior decorating hobby.
+I love creating welcoming spaces around my home with soft furnishings, designed furniture placement, beautiful rugs, cushions, throws, paintings, curtains, blinds, books, flowers and any other items bringing me joy and a sense of well-being.

 My favourite style is French Provencial with a bit of the Hamptons style thrown in.
 Some would call my décor “Vintage” others “Traditional”, but whatever title is given, I love to create a space where I feel there’s no place I’d rather be!

 No matter how large or small your home is, whether you own it or are renting, I believe if you make it a space reflective of the things you love, it will always feel like home.

 Being able bodied gives enormous scope for creativity.
 It also gives you the energy and physical ability you need to achieve particular designs.
 When creating a new design you need to be able to step back, step forward, adjust, readjust, repeat, crouch down, go up a ladder…..you get the picture.
 It’s a workout!!